Waigo01/math_utils_lib/README.md

 This repo/crate provides a number of math utilities:

 - parsing and evaluating expressions containing matrices and vectors
-- solving equations (use feature high-prec-solve for a precision of 13, standard precision is 8)
+- solving equations
 - exporting a LaTeX document from a collection of parsed expressions or solved equations

+Precision:

+Use feature high-prec for a precision of 13, standard precision is 8.
+The precision is used to solve equations.
+The actual output precision for printing is the defined precision - 2.

 <div class="warning">This repo/crate has not hit 1.0.0 yet, breaking changes are bound to
 happen!</div>